planning 17 min read

 San Francisco & the North Bay

-San Francisco's camp scene is genuinely strong but more expensive than the rest of the Bay Area by default — the city's cost of doing business runs through everything.
-Expect full-day programs from established providers to run $450–$650/week.
+San Francisco's camp scene is strong but more expensive than the rest of the Bay Area by default — the city averages $538/week across 148 tracked camps, above the regional median.
+The city's cost of doing business runs through everything.
 The city does have bright spots for budget-conscious families: San Francisco Recreation & Parks runs city camps at every major park district for under $200/week, and the YMCA of San Francisco offers sliding-scale financial assistance.

 For tech-focused programs, Lavner's Camp Tech Revolution at SFSU and iD Tech at San Francisco State are the two most geographically centered options in the city.
-For arts families, the de Young Museum and YBCA run summer arts intensives that are genuinely distinctive.
+For arts families, the de Young Museum and YBCA run summer arts intensives that are distinctive and well-regarded.
 North Bay families in Marin and Sonoma have strong outdoor programs given the proximity to Point Reyes and Muir Woods — Camp Tamarancho, the Cub Scout reservation in Fairfax, and the camps of the Marin YMCA are all worth considering.
+Marin County tracks 44 camps averaging $449/week.

 East Bay: Oakland, Berkeley, Fremont